We’re leaving for Europe soon.

 All of us except for one person (- Mack, my youngest child), has a disability!

 We’ve got my mom, who has an Acquired Brain Injury, PTSD, post concussion syndrome and dizziness and balance issues (related to her ABI).
-Then there is me, deaf with Traumatic Brain Injury and C-PTSD.
+Then there is me, deaf neurodiverse.
 Micah has Asperger’s and Moxie has Down syndrome!